-- b.
+b.
 Put all the card sets together, face down.
 Have students take turns selecting one card at random, holding it up, and describing it orally in detail, noting its size, features, and colors.
-When all the students have had a turn, put all the cards back in a pile, mix them up, and have students do the selecting and describing again. - c.
-Put all the card sets together, face down.
-Have students choose 8 cards from the pile and sort the cards into any categories that make sense to them, such as by size, color, or features.
-A set of 8 cards can be sorted several times, each time using different categories.
-Have children explain why they put the cards into the categories they did. - 2.
-Matching.
-Prepare, or have students draw, pairs of cards that illustrate at least 8 different characters and objects in the story, e.g., farmer's wife, apple, bird, cat, dog, fire, cow, rope.
-Make two cards for each that are the same, that is, two farmer's wife cards, two apple cards, etc. Have students use these cards to play "Concentration."
+When all the students have had a turn, put all the cards back in a pile, mix them up, and have students do the selecting and describing again.

+c.
+Have students sort the cards into any categories that make sense to them, such as by size, color, or features.
+The cards can be sorted several times, each time using different categories.
+Have children explain why they put the cards into the categories they did.

+2. Matching.
+Prepare, or have students draw, pairs of cards that illustrate at least 8 different characters and objects in the story, such as: lion, butterfly, pool, green plants, elephant, tiger, bird, monkey.
+Make two cards for each that are the same, that is, two lion cards, two pool cards, and so on.
+Have students use these cards to play "Concentration."
 (Shuffle the cards and lay them face down into four rows and four columns.
 Students take turns turning up two cards and naming what they see on the card.
 If the pictures match and the student names them correctly, the student keeps the pair.
 If the pictures don't match, the student puts the cards back in their original place.)
 The purpose of the game is for players to remember where the various pictures are so that they can get as many pairs as possible.
 (The winner is the one with the most pairs.)
-When a game is over, reshuffle the cards and play again. - 3.
-Counting and naming.
+When a game is over, reshuffle the cards and play again.

+3. Counting and naming.
 Open the book and count the number of elements on the two facing pages, naming the things as they count.
 For example, how many animals on the pages?
 How many edible objects on the pages?
 How many red things on the pages?
 Then have students count and name the same number of things in the classroom.

-Assessment of Performance: Sorting, Counting, Matching
+Assessment of Performance: Sorting and Matching

-Levels of Progress 1 - 4: Use these levels to determine your students' prerformance on the Student and Classroom Performance Charts provided in the back of this guide.
+Levels of Progress 1 - 4: Use these levels to determine your students' performance on the Student and Classroom Performance Charts provided in the back of this guide.

-- Level 1: Student is unable to sort, count, or match items in the various games. - Level 2: Student is able to sort, count, and match items some of the time. - Level 3: Student is able to sort, count, and match items most of the time - Level 4: Student is able to sort, count, and match items easily almost all the time.
+- Level 1: Student is unable to sort or match items in the various games. - Level 2: Student is able to sort and match items some of the time. - Level 3: Student is able to sort and match items most of the time. - Level 4: Student is able to sort and match items easily almost all the time.